syne-tune/syne-tune/docs/source/tutorials/transfer_learning/transfer_learning.rst

     | *David Salinas, Huibin Shen, Valerio Perrone.*
     | *ICML 2020.*
     |
     | We map the hyperparameter evaluations to quantiles for each task.
 Then we learn a distribution of quantiles given hyperparameters.
-Finally we sample from the distribution and evaluate the best sample.
+Finally, we sample from the distribution and evaluate the best sample.
 The idea is to speed up optimisation by searching areas with high-ranking configurations but without enforcing hard limits on the search space.

 We compare them to standard :class:`~syne_tune.optimizer.baselines.BayesianOptimization` (BO).